Trade major global Indices at City Index like the UK 100, Wall Street and Germany 30.

 Sometimes you will hear journalists and analysts refer to a market’s benchmark index – this is the index most commonly used to track where a particular market is heading.
 A few of the main ones include:

-- The Dow (UK 100) – the Dow Jones Industrial Average, the original stock market index, was created by Charles Dow in 1884.
+- The Dow Jones (Wall Street) – the Dow Jones Industrial Average, the original stock market index, was created by Charles Dow in 1884.
 It follows the price of the 30 biggest companies on the New York Stock Exchange.

-- Standard & Poor’s 500 (Wall Street) – this is the most widely tracked measure of the US stock market.
+- Standard & Poor’s 500 (US SP 500) – this is the most widely tracked measure of the US stock market.
 It tracks the prices of the biggest 500 companies listed on the New York Stock Exchange and the NASDAQ.

 - FTSE 100 (UK 100) – launched in 1984, the FTSE tracks the prices of the biggest companies by market capitalisation listed on the London Stock Exchange.